Songmu/ghq-handbook/en/01-introduction.md

 % brew install ghq

-For other environments, you can obtain the executable from GitHub Releases .
+For other environments, you can obtain the executable from GitHub Releases.

 If you have a Go development environment, you can use `go get` to fetch the development repository (https://github.com/x-motemen/ghq) or `git clone` and build it yourself, but unless you are a developer of `ghq`, we recommend using a stable build.